VMrGamer/pneumonia-classification-chest-x-rays/data/README.md

  ![social](https://img.shields.io/github/followers/VMrGamer?style=social)![twitter](https://img.shields.io/twitter/follow/VedantPat?style=social)![languages](https://img.shields.io/github/languages/count/VMrGamer/pneumonia-classification-chest-x-rays)

- Here are all the datasets and/or created for the Masters Project on, "Comparing Transfer Learning methods to classify Pneumonia in Chest X-rays using Grad-CAMs"
+ Here are all the datasets and/or created for the Masters Project on, "Comparing Transfer Learning methods to classify Pneumonia in Chest X-rays using Grad-CAMs" by Vedant Patadia, Manan Patel and under the supervision/guidance of Dr.Xing Tan

 ## Table of Contents